lawun330/lawun330/README.md

 ## Introduction
 - 🌱 I’m currently learning **Machine Learning, Quantum Computing, DSA, and Computer Science**
-- 👯 I’m looking to collaborate on projects related to **Data and Humanitarian Crisis**
+- 👯 I’m looking to collaborate on projects related to **Data and Humanitarian Issues**
 - 🤔 I’m looking for help with understanding **DSA and SWE concepts**
 - 💬 Ask me about **Arduino, Python, and Operating System Architecture**
 - 📫 How to reach me: <u>lawun330@gmail.com</u>